zalun/school-plan-app/Tutorial_scrapbook.md

-We will write an app from a simple HTML site.
+# Write a mobile app from a simple HTML site.

 ## Story

 I've got two kids and I'm always forgetting their school plan.
-Certainly I could copy the HTML to JSFiddle and load the plan as a website - https://hacks.mozilla.org/2013/08/using-jsfiddle-to-prototype-firefox-os-apps/ Unfortunately this will not load offline and (for now) will not work on iOS.
+Certainly I could copy the HTML to JSFiddle and load the plan as firefox app - https://hacks.mozilla.org/2013/08/using-jsfiddle-to-prototype-firefox-os-apps/ Unfortunately this will not load offline and (for now) will not work on iOS.

-## What will we build
+## Target

 A mobile application which will: